fiddlesleet/World-Book-Challenge/july_book_recommendations.md

         * The Twentieth Wife (part 1)
         * The Feast of Roses (part 2)
         * Shadow Princess by Indu Sundaresan
-     * The God of Small Things by Arundhati Roy
+     * The God of Small Things by Arundhati Roy (2 votes)
 154. Indonesia
 155. Iran
      * Persepolis, a comic book written by an Iranian woman